Yug-Gokharu-10/FOOD-Final-Project/README.md

 ## 6. If you accidently enter a room, you can go back to the hallway through the door in the room.
 ## 7. Complete both games on the hallway, and get the 1 letter code from each game and combine them.
 Collide into the door that asks for the code, and enter that code in ALPHABETICAL ORDER.
 If the code is right, you will be taken to the next level.
 If the code is wrong, you will stay on the current level you are on.
 ## 8. Repeat this process until you are on the final level and have to choose between the right and left door.
 One door causes you to start over and the other door leads to the "Outside World".

+## This is the final code marker.
+Thank you for playing.